craftercms/docs/source/system-administrators/profile-admin/guides/tenants.rst

 .. figure:: /_static/images/profile-admin/tenants-list.png
   :align: center

-In this page you can se the names of the tenants and delete them if needed.
+In this page you can see the names of the tenants and delete them if needed.

 ..
 WARNING::
   When you delete a tenant, all profiles created under it will be also deleted and there is no